Outdated Browser Detected

 Shoppers now expect their local store to be able to cater for all their needs.
 Medicines are either an impulse or distress purchase – either shoppers need it right away or they remember they need it when they see it.

 Dan Newell, Wrigley confections marketing manager, says: “Over-the-counter medicine is increasingly important for retailers to stock during colder months as consumers become more reliant on stores that can cater to all of their top-up shop needs.”

 What should you stock?

-You should make sure your range contains products that cater to all kinds of
+You should make sure your range contains products that cater to all kinds of common symptoms.